vasc0x/ILI9225/README.md

-# ILI9225 (and OTM2201A) Basic Library for PIC
+# ILI9225 (and OTM2201A) Basic Library for ESP32

 This is a simple, cut-down library for the ILI9225 (and OTM2201A) LCD controller chips.
-Tested for use on the PIC18F26K42, however it is designed to be easily ported to other microcontrollers.<br>
+Tested for use on the ESP32, however it is designed to be easily ported to other microcontrollers.<br>

 * This project uses documentation provided by some random eBay seller.
 License unknown, credited in code.